sypsyp97/Genetic_NAS/README.md

 ## Documentation

-The detailed documentation for the functions used in this project is available online.
-Visit [https://sypsyp97.github.io/Genetic_NAS/](https://sypsyp97.github.io/Genetic_NAS/) to access it.
+The detailed documentation for the functions used in this project is available [online](https://sypsyp97.github.io/Genetic_NAS/).

-Alternatively, you can clone the `gh-pages` branch of this repository to view the documentation offline.
-Here are the steps to do so:
+Alternatively, you can clone the `gh-pages` branch of this repository to view the documentation offline:

 1. Open a terminal.
 2. Run the command `git clone -b gh-pages https://github.com/sypsyp97/Genetic_NAS.git`.
 This will clone only the `gh-pages` branch.